vain0x/languages/README.md

 ## Example

-The following is a solution written in picomet-lang to solve this problem: [ABC086A - Product](https://atcoder.jp/contests/abs/tasks/abc086_a?lang=en).
+The following code is a solution written in picomet-lang to solve this problem: [ABC086A - Product](https://atcoder.jp/contests/abs/tasks/abc086_a?lang=en).

 ```js
 (begin